EneaBell/Bonita_BPM-BE_Process/README.md

 EPFL Spring 2017 Semester Project in the LAMS lab.
 Developed the ESOA BE's Process in Bonita BPM.
 ![BE_Process](https://github.com/EneaBell/Bonita_BPM-BE_Process/blob/master/ESOA_BE-1.0.png)
 ## Development specification
 The application has been developed on Bonita BPM v.
 7.4.3, Window 64 bits.
 Known issue : Linux v.
 7.4.3 had authentication failure on the REST connector.

+## Installation
+You must have
+Download Bonita BPM Community v.
+7.4.3 for window 64 bits [here](http://www.bonitasoft.com/products/download/bonita-bpm-windows-7-4-3-64bit?skip=true).
+Project is confirmed working on this version.
+Other versions are available [here](http://www.bonitasoft.com/downloads-v2#!).
+Other setups are described in the [documentation](http://documentation.bonitasoft.com/?page=_installation).

+Run the executable to install Bonita BPM on your machine.

 ## Import project
 The project can be imported in Bonita BPM by importing the .bos.
 This is done by clicking in the tab first tab *Diagram -> Import …*.
 ![import_screenshot](https://github.com/EneaBell/Bonita_BPM-BE_Process/blob/master/img/import_1.PNG)